NVISOsecurity/ee-outliers/documentation/GETTING_STARTED.md

 ## Requirements
 - Docker to build and run ee-outliers
-- Internet connectivity to build ee-outliers (internet is not required to run ee-outliers)
+- Access to an Elasticsearch cluster

 ## Configuring ee-outliers